SimpaiX-net/simpa/README.md

 - [x] Support to provide custom body parser

 ### Todo
+- [ ] Change secure cookie implementation with custom one, to fit AES-GCM only
 - [ ] XML binding support
 - [ ] XML body parser
 - [ ] JSON body parser support for ``map[any]any``